 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-GRADE EXPLANATION: The University earns a D for its policies.
+GRADE EXPLANATION: The University earns an A for its policies.
 There is a clearly stated commitment to free speech.
-The university does not have an anti-disruption policy which prohibits students (and other people) from blocking, obstructing, disrupting or interrupting speech (e.g. events, displays) on campus.
-The University has at least one speech code.
-The university provides funding and other resources to groups, departments, committees, commissions or other bodies that engage in ideological advocacy.
-The University earns an F for its practices.
-The University failed to prevent protesters from disrupting a scheduled panel/lecture event in the 2016/2017 year.
+The university has an anti-disruption policy which prohibits students (and other people) from blocking, obstructing, disrupting or interrupting speech (e.g. events, displays) on campus.
+The University does not have any speech code.
+The university does not provide funding and other resources to groups, departments, committees, commissions or other bodies that engage in ideological advocacy.
+The University earns a D for its practices.
+The University failed to defend two student groups who were censored by their student union.

 McMaster University states that its mission is “the discovery, communication, and preservation of knowledge.”
 McMaster’s Academic Freedom Statement states: